 Pickled Watermelon Rind

-3 quarts water
+- 3 quarts water

-3/4 cup salt
+- 3/4 cip salt

-1 quart white or cider vinegar
+- 1 quart white or cider vinegar

-8 cups sugar
+- 8 cups sugar

-10 to 12 3-inch cinnamon sticks, broken into 1-inch pieces
+- 10-12 pc.
+3-inch cinnamon sticks, broken into 1-inch pieces

-10 whole cloves
+- 10 pc. whole cloves

-1/4 t. mustard seed
+- 1/4 t. mustard seed

-Peel green skin and cut off inner pink from watermelon rind; cut into 1-inch chunks and measure 4 quarts.
+- Peel green skin and cut off inner pink from watermelon rind; cut into 1-inch chunks and measure 4 quarts.

 - Drain and cover with clear water; transfer to a large saucepan or Dutch oven.

-Spoon into hot sterilized 1-pint jars, leaving about 1/2-inch head space, and seal.
+- Spoon into hot sterilized 1-pint jars, leaving about 1/2-inch head space, and seal.
 Process jars in boiling water bath for 10 minutes.
 Makes about 4 pints.